 Examine Fence Regularly

 Whenever you notice early signs of damage, make sure to have it repaired as soon as possible to prevent expensive repairs in the future.
-Small cracks will develop into larger crevices and can fail your wooden fence over time.
+Small cracks will develop into larger crevices and can fail your timber fence over time.